gfax/junkyard-brawl/README.md

   beforeTurn: [],
   // Array of cards attached to the player while special conditions are in effect.
   // Not only does this let us see what conditions are currently applied to the player
-  // for the purpose of displaying player stats, but in the event of a pre-mature death
+  // for the purpose of displaying player status, but in the event of a pre-mature death
   // the cards can be quickly collected and put in the discard pile.
   conditionCards: [],
   // Array of card objects.
 Temporary discard of cards